xPloits3c/Revolt/README.md

 [![Follow on Twitter](https://img.shields.io/twitter/follow/AnonSecIta.svg?style=social&label=Follow)](https://twitter.com/AnonSecIta/)

-# All the tools you need!
+# All tools you need!
-- You can install one at a time.
+- You can install one at time.
 (Type a nr to install)
 - You can install all package.
 (Type 01 to install all)

 ![sceglieinstalla](https://github.com/xPloits3c/Revolt/assets/153435050/4a9c16ad-8acd-4291-b7a2-ee0d97c9948c)